Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Conclusion

 \section{Conclusion}

-The findings of this study underscore that LLM adoption for software engineering tasks is not uniform across different activities, reinforcing the argument that adoption is a domain-specific phenomenon rather than a broadly generalizable trend.
-While \textit{habitual use} consistently emerges as a key driver, different tasks are influenced by distinct adoption factors.
-For instance, the mediation effects observed in performance-driven tasks (UB1, UB2) suggest that LLM adoption follows an iterative, reinforcement-driven trajectory, where continued engagement strengthens its perceived usefulness over time.
-Conversely, the significant role of \textit{facilitating conditions} in tasks centered on information retrieval and processing highlights the complexity of LLM adoption in software engineering.
+The findings of this study underscore that LLM adoption for SE purposes is not uniform across different activities, reinforcing the argument that adoption is a domain-specific phenomenon rather than a broadly generalizable trend.
+While \textit{habitual use} consistently emerges as a key driver, different purposes are influenced by distinct adoption factors.
+For instance, the mediation effects observed in performance-driven purposes (UB1, UB2) suggest that LLM adoption follows an iterative, reinforcement-driven trajectory, where continued engagement strengthens its perceived usefulness over time.
+Conversely, the significant role of \textit{facilitating conditions} in purposes centered on information retrieval (UB3) and processing (UB4) highlights the complexity of LLM adoption in SE.
 This suggests that beyond habitual engagement, structural and organizational factors shape whether professionals integrate LLMs into their workflows.

-Additionally, the results align with and complement prior studies~\cite{russo2024_navigating, lambiase2024investigatingroleculturalvalues, choudhuri2024guideschoicesmodelingdevelopers}, particularly the work of Khojah et al.~\cite{khojah2024beyond}.
-While their theoretical framework traces adoption from task purpose to personal experience, the present findings extend this perspective by identifying the antecedents that drive task-specific adoption in the first place.
+Additionally, the results align with and complement prior studies~\citep{russo2024_navigating, lambiase2024investigatingroleculturalvalues, choudhuri2024guideschoicesmodelingdevelopers}, particularly the work of Khojah et al.~\citep{khojah2024beyond}.
+While their theoretical framework traces adoption from purpose of adoption to personal experience, the present findings extend this perspective by identifying the antecedents that drive purpose-specific adoption in the first place.
 This positioning broadens the conceptual understanding of LLM adoption in both research and practice, offering a more comprehensive view of this disruptive phenomenon.

 Finally, in addition to outlining future research directions to address the study’s limitations, all data used in this research, including the materials employed for data collection, are publicly available (through an online appendix).
 This ensures replicability, facilitates further advances, and enhances the reliability of the findings.